ChubieMirembe/RTG/Week_6/lab_book.md

 ### EXERCISE 2: LOADING AND CREATING VULKAN IMAGE RESOURCES

 **Solution:**

-In this exercise, I implemented the complete Vulkan texture-loading workflow  from reading an image file on the CPU to creating a fully functional
-GPU texture object ready for sampling in the shader.
-The process involved understanding how data flows between host and device memory, how Vulkan handles image layouts and synchronization, and how samplers define how textures are accessed.
+In this exercise, I implemented the complete Vulkan texture-loading workflow  from reading an image file on the CPU to creating a fully functional GPU texture object ready for sampling in the shader.
+The process involved understanding how data flows between host and device memory, how Vulkanhandles image layouts and synchronization, and how samplers define how textures are accessed.

 I began by declaring four main Vulkan objects (VkImage, VkDeviceMemory, VkImageView, and VkSampler) to represent the texture resource, its memory, view, and sampling configuration.
 I used stb_image to load an image file (wall.jpg) and obtain pixel data in RGBA format, then created a staging buffer that temporarily stored this data in host-visible memory.
 The pixel data was mapped into this buffer using vkMapMemory() and later un-mapped before freeing the CPU copy with stbi_image_free().

 Next, I created a GPU-resident VkImage using device-local memory.
 This step ensured that the texture resides in high-performance memory optimized for sampling.
 Before the texture could be used, it was transitioned through layout states: first from UNDEFINED to TRANSFER_DST_OPTIMAL for data transfer, and then from TRANSFER_DST_OPTIMAL to SHADER_READ_ONLY_OPTIMAL for shader access.
 These transitions were handled using pipeline barriers recorded and executed within one-time command buffers.
 The data transfer itself was performed using vkCmdCopyBufferToImage().

 After transferring, I created an image view (VkImageView) to define how the image would be accessed in the shader, and a sampler (VkSampler) that controls filtering and addressing behavior.
 The sampler used linear filtering, repeat wrapping, and anisotropic filtering based on device limits.
 Finally, I cleaned up the staging buffer since the data had already been copied to GPU memory.

 - Creating the Image:
 ```c++